Preschool Development Grants

-Massachusetts applied for a federal Preschool Development Grant: Expansion Grant award, which provides funding to expand high quality preschool programs in communities across the state.
-The federal Preschool Development Grants competition supports states in building and expanding the delivery of high-quality voluntary preschool programs.
+Massachusetts applied for a federal Preschool Expansion Grant award, which provides funding to expand high quality preschool programs in communities across the state.
+The federal Preschool Expansion Grant supports states in building and expanding the delivery of high-quality voluntary preschool programs.
 The Expansion Grant funds are focused on increasing the availability of high-quality preschool programs in targeted communities within a state that will serve as models for expanding preschool to all four-year-olds from low-income families in that state.

 - Main Application file size 7MB